IOC Feeds

 Diff endpoint (incremental sync)

-Fetch only IOCs added after a given timestamp.
-Replace <ISO8601> with the last sync time (use the Z form for unambiguous UTC).
+Fetch only the IOCs added after a given timestamp.
+Replace the placeholder with your last sync time, in the Z form for unambiguous UTC.
 Same /<filter1>/<filter2> syntax as the firehose API.
-Returns 410 Gone if the timestamp is >365 days old.
+Returns 410 Gone if the timestamp is more than 365 days old.

 GET https://api.tweetfeed.live/v1/since/<ISO8601>